Concept · article 03 of 09

 Over a year, the difference adds up: at 2% fees, a shop with €100k gross all-card pays €2.000 in fees; an all-cash shop pays €0.
 The difference is genuine EBIT.

-What if you accept digital payments that don't go through a card processor — say, a SEPA direct transfer from a regular customer?
-Strictly speaking, that's neither BAR nor EC.
-In practice, log it as BAR (cash) since no acquirer fee applies.
-The label is a slight fiction, but the math is right.
+If you accept a digital payment that doesn't go through a card processor — say, a SEPA direct transfer from a regular customer — it's strictly neither BAR nor EC.
+In practice, log it as BAR (cash), since no acquirer fee applies to it.
+The label is a slight fiction, but the math comes out right because nouz won't charge a card fee against money booked as cash.

 Different processors, different fees.
 If you use multiple card processors with different rates (rare for small shops), the global fee % is an approximation.
 Most owners use one acquirer, so this isn't typically a real issue.